 Protect Your Legal Rights

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Werner Enterprises, you may not be entitled to any compensation.
+If you file a claim against Werner Enterprises, or any other party, you may not be entitled to any compensation.